Investing is easy…or at least should be fairly straightforward for most people.

 The hard part is having the discipline, confidence, and long-term perspective to see it through.

-Most people would be best served by simply selecting a diversified portfolio of securities that aligns with their investment risk tolerance and time horizon, and sticking with it.
-Continue adding to your savings each year; rebalance to your target asset allocation on a regular schedule; and only shift your holdings to match changes in your life (not in the market’s performance).
+Then continue to add additional savings each year; rebalance to your target asset allocation on a regular schedule; and only shift your allocation to reflect changes in your life (not because of the market’s performance).

 But how is investing easy?